 Main Activities: Inheritance

-This is a new option which allows us to focus on inheritance for a whole day, giving children an in-depth grasp of this topic.
+This is an alternative option which allows you to focus on inheritance for a whole day, giving children an in-depth grasp of this topic.

 1. Learn about inheritance and variation by looking at family photos, playing a 'match the children and parents' game, and using 'gene' cards, dice, photos and puzzles to show how features are passed on through generations.
 Includes a look at twins.